 Perhaps you or your partner lost your job, had your hours cut a lot, became seriously ill?
 If you had been repaying your debts without any problem until things went badly wrong, then what you did before that point is unlikely to be regarded as blameworthy.

 In 2020, this is a key point.
 If you lost a lot of your income this year due to Covid-19 but were fine up until then, the OR may not be that interested in what happened in 2019.

 How many people get BROs & how long are they?

+I looked at all 58 BROs issued in a period of three months in 2020.
 About two-thirds of BROs were for 4 years or less.
 Here are the details:

 The long BROs were given for cases where there was significant dishonesty involved or very large sums of money.
 Examples included a tax debt of over £200,000, stealing from an employer, and giving a house worth £250,000 to a relative.
 The 12-year BRO was on an IFA who stole hundreds of thousands of pounds from his clients and who had been sent to prison for 6 years for fraud.

 Does it matter if you do get a BRO?